qapilothq/Eupheme/README.md

 - Supports image and XML input files as URLs
 - Analyzes for accessibility issues
-- Returns the list of issues categorywise with descriptions and suggestions to fix
+- Returns the list of issues category wise with descriptions and suggestions to fix.
+  Categories supported -
+  1. Content Description
+  2. Touch Target Size
+  3. Color Contrast
+  4. Heading Hierarchy

 #### Request Body